j-schreiber/js-sf-cli-plugin/messages/garbagecollection.md

 # infos.not-fully-supported-by-tooling-api

-Entity %s (%s) is not fully supported by Tooling API. %s members are ignored.
+Entity %s (%s) is not fully supported by Tooling API: %s. %s members are ignored.

 # infos.not-yet-implemented